Kamilovkz/NFT-marketplace-SolanaDev-/README.md

   </a>
 </p>

-Project was created base on Metaplex
+Project was created base on Metaplex.
+For using web-site, you need must have Phantom wallet

 ## Installing